andrew/ultimate-awesome/README.md

 - [awesome-power-analysis](https://github.com/anderson-optimization/awesome-power-analysis) - Awesome Power Analysis is for collecting power analysis related sources, including power flow, production cost modeling, etc.
 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
+- [awesome-bitshares](https://github.com/bitshares/awesome-bitshares) - A curated list of awesome resources for the BitShares Blockchain.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
 - [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-mechanical-engineering](https://github.com/brandonhimpfen/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.